BernhardWenzel/markdown-search/README.md

 The search engine will index all files in this folder and it's subdirectories.

 Install the Python requirements.
-Preferably in a virtualenv, run `pip install -r requirements.
+Preferably in a virtualenv, run `pip install -r requirements`.

 ## Run search engine